List of England Twenty20 International cricket records: Greatest win margins (by runs)

-The greatest winning margin by runs in T20Is was Czech Republic's victory over Turkey by 257 runs in the sixth match of the 2019 Continental Cup.
-The largest victory recorded by England was during the England's tour of West Indies in 2019 by 137 runs.
+The greatest winning margin by runs in T20Is was Zimbabwe's victory over Gambia by 290 runs in the 2024 African qualifiers for the 2026 T20 World Cup.
+The largest victory recorded by England was 146 runs, during South Africa's tour of England in 2025.

 Greatest win margins (by balls remaining)

-The greatest winning margin by balls remaining in T20Is was Austria's victory over Turkey by 104 balls remaining in the ninth match of the 2019 Continental Cup.
-The largest victory recorded by England was during the 2021 T20 World Cup when the defeated West Indies by 6 wickets with 70 balls remaining.
+The greatest winning margin by balls remaining in T20Is was Spain's victory over Isle of Man with 118 balls remaining in the sixth match of the Isle of Man tour of Spain in February 2023.
+The largest victory recorded by England was during the 2024 T20 World Cup when the defeated Oman by 8 wickets with 101 balls remaining.

 Greatest win margins (by wickets)

-A total of 22 matches have ended with chasing team winning by 10 wickets with New Zealand winning by such margins a record three times.
-England have won a T20I match by this margin on two occasions.
+A total of 88 matches have ended with the chasing team winning by 10 wickets, with Kenya and Tanzania winning by such margins a record five times.
+England have won a T20I match by this margin on four occasions.

 Highest successful run chases

-Australia holds the record for the highest successful run chase which they achieved when they scored 245/5 in response to New Zealand's 243/6.
-England's highest innings total while chasing is 230/8 in a successful run chase against South Africa at Wankhede Stadium, Mumbai during the 2016 ICC World Twenty20.
+South Africa holds the record for the highest successful run chase which they achieved when they scored 259/4 in response to West Indies 258/5, which is also the record for the highest match aggregate.
+England's highest innings total while chasing is 230/8 in a successful run chase against South Africa at Wankhede Stadium, Mumbai during the 2016 World Twenty20.

 Narrowest win margins (by runs)

-The narrowest run margin victory is by 1 run which has been achieved in 15 T20I's with England winning such games once.
+The narrowest run margin victory is by 1 run which has been achieved in 33 T20Is with England winning such games twice.

 Narrowest win margins (by balls remaining)

-The narrowest winning margin by balls remaining in T20Is is by winning of the last ball which has been achieved 26 times.
+The narrowest winning margin by balls remaining in T20Is is by winning of the last ball which has been achieved 60 times.
 England has achieve victory of the last ball twice.

 Narrowest win margins (by wickets)

-The narrowest margin of victory by wickets is 1 wicket which has settled four such T20Is.
+The narrowest margin of victory by wickets is 1 wicket, which has settled twenty T20Is.
 England have won a match by this margin once.

 Greatest loss margins (by runs)

-England's biggest defeat by runs was against India in the 2012 ICC World Twenty20 at Ranasinghe Premadasa Stadium, Colombo, Sri Lanka during the same match when they recorded their lowest complete inning total.
+England's biggest defeat by runs was against India in the 2012 World Twenty20 at Ranasinghe Premadasa Stadium, Colombo, Sri Lanka during the same match when they recorded their lowest complete inning total.

 Greatest loss margins (by balls remaining)

-The largest defeat suffered by England was against Australia in New Zealand during the 2017–18 Trans-Tasman Tri-Series when they lost by 7 wickets with 33 balls remaining against Australia at the MCG.
+The largest defeat in terms of balls remaining suffered by England was against India during their 2025 tour, when they lost by 7 wickets with 43 balls remaining at Eden Gardens.

 Greatest loss margins (by wickets)

-England have lost a T20I match by a margin of 9 wickets on four occasions.
+England have lost a T20I match by a margin of 10 wickets on a single occasion.

 Narrowest loss margins (by runs)

-The narrowest loss of England in terms of runs is by 1 run suffered once.
+The narrowest loss of England in terms of runs is by 1 run, suffered once.